Home > Apparel

 A cozy fleece jacket is key for comfortable layering on chilly adventures; (photo/Chris Carter)

-How We Tested Fleece Jackets
+How We Tested the Best Fleece Jackets

-Our crew of testers includes an AMGA-certified (American Mountain Guides Association) rock guide, sugar beet harvester, ski patrol tail guide, triple crown thru-hiker, professional wildlife photographer, rancher, lifelong backcountry and resort skiers, and hunters.
+Our crew of testers includes an AMGA-certified (American Mountain Guides Association) rock guide, sugar beet harvester, ski patrol tail guide, triple crown thru-hiker, professional wildlife photographer, avid climber, rancher, lifelong backcountry and resort skiers, and hunters.
 Between the lot of us, we’ve worn these cozy layers in just about every environment imaginable.

 Staff author Steve Graepel, a dedicated runner, traveler, and all-around outdoor athlete, kicked this guide off in April 2021 with an initial roundup of nine jackets.
 Senior Editor Chris Carter took over this guide in August 2022, and has been obsessively combing online catalogs, bugging brands at gear shows, and generally keeping his finger on the pulse of the fleece jacket market ever since to bring you the most current, deserving selection possible.

-Chris has thru-hiked the Triple Crown of long trails, (the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail) and continues to pursue long-distance hiking around the world.
-He’s had the chance to test a range of different fleece jackets on these trails, and considers them one of the most vital elements of your layering system on both long journeys and casual weekend adventures alike.
+Chris has thru-hiked the Triple Crown of long trails (the Appalachian Trail, Pacific Crest Trail, and Continental Divide Trail) and continues to pursue long-distance hiking around the world.
+Heโ€™s had the chance to test a range of different fleece jackets on these trails, and considers them one of the most vital elements of your layering system on both long journeys and casual weekend adventures alike.

 For this guide, we considered the most popular, highly acclaimed, well-made, and size-inclusive fleece jackets made for a variety of activities and across a range of prices.
-We know the competition in the fleece market is fierce, which is why we have slotted this guide into a regular update schedule, and work hard to stay on top of new trends, technologies, and models the moment they become available to the public.
+We know the competition in the fleece market is fierce, which is why we have slotted this guide into a regular update schedule and work hard to stay on top of new trends, technologies, and models the moment they become available to the public.
 Rest assured, the list you see above represents the best of the best.

 Buyer’s Guide: How to Choose a Fleece Jacket